Nithin3117/library-management-system/README.md

 # Library Management System

-A full-stack web application developed to manage common library operations such as books, students, book issuing, returns, transactions, overdue books, and fine calculation.
+A full-stack web-based Library Management System developed using React and FastAPI.
+The application provides a centralized interface for managing books, students, book issue and return operations, transaction history, overdue books, and fine calculation.

-The project has a React frontend and a FastAPI backend with SQLite as the database.
+The project follows a frontend-backend architecture where the React application communicates with REST APIs provided by FastAPI.
+SQLAlchemy is used for database operations with SQLite as the database.

+---

-## Overview
+## Project Overview

-The Library Management System provides a simple interface for managing library records digitally.
+The Library Management System is designed to simplify common library management activities and reduce manual record keeping.

-An administrator can manage books and students, issue books, process returns, view transaction history, and track overdue books and fines from a single application.
+The system provides an administrator with a dashboard to monitor library activity and dedicated modules for managing books, students, and transactions.

+The main operations supported by the application are:

+- Managing books
+- Managing students
+- Issuing books
+- Returning books
+- Maintaining transaction history
+- Tracking overdue books
+- Calculating fines
+- Viewing library statistics
+- Admin authentication

+---

-## Features
+## Key Features

 ### Authentication

 - Admin login
 - JWT-based authentication
-- Protected application access
+- Secure token generation and verification
+- Authentication API using FastAPI

 ### Dashboard

+The dashboard provides an overview of the current library status.

+It displays:

-- Total number of books
+- Total books
 - Available books
 - Issued books
 - Total students